Troubleshooting

 Config file not found: arxo.yamlExplanation:

 The MCP server looks for arxo.yaml in the project root (the project_path parameter).
+Analysis can run without a config file; the server uses defaults.

 Solutions: